 In 2014, following the loss of my Mother, I decided to step back from the stresses of Weddings and closed SJD Events Limited, having found a niche in the charity sector.

 - March 2019 to January 2020 – Event Manager at Walking With The Wounded in the London office, supporting the CEO, Ed Parker and Head of Grants, Pamela Deakin.

-- September 2018 to January 2019 – Event Manager, There But Not There (Remembered Charity).
-Working on events such as TFL collection days, Services of Remembrance at Westminster and Bring Tommy Home for Christmas with John Lewis Stores.
+- September 2018 to January 2019 – Event Manager (Maternity Cover) for the military charity, There But Not There (Remembered Charity).
+Based in the Royal Hospital Chelsea, I was working on events such as; coordination of the TFL collection day, the Services of Remembrance at Westminster and ‘Bring Tommy Home’ for Christmas with John Lewis Stores throughout the UK.

 - September 2015 to February 2017 – Event Coordinator for Military Charity, Coming Home (Haig Housing).
 Working with a team in the London office, where I worked on the Tower of London For Queen & Country event, where we projected images on the exterior, the first time ever.
 I also worked on the Rankin book ‘For Queen & Country’ and created an art exhibition with other military artists at the Motor Village in Marylebone.